Reduce Your Home Loan with Expert Advice

 - An owner occupied home loan; AND

-- You have more than 20% equity in your property.
+- Possess more than 20% equity in their property

 Key benefit: